Employment offer letter email template [free download]

 What’s in this employment offer letter template?

-Sometimes it can be hard to clearly put all of the important details in one email – and that’s where this letter of offer template helps.
+Sometimes it can be hard to clearly put all of the important details in one email.
+That’s where this letter of offer template helps.

 Once you’ve called your successful applicant to let them know of the outcome, you can use our fully customisable template to share the details of their offer.